- About Zubaan

 Funded by the IDRC, the Sexual Violence and Impunity Project is an ambitious and wide-ranging study into sexual violence in conflict areas across the South Asia region.
-Bringing together individuals and groups working in five different countries - India, Pakistan, Nepal, Bangladesh and Sri Lanka - the project will run for a period of three years until mid 2015.
+Bringing together individuals and groups working in five different countries - India, Pakistan, Nepal, Bangladesh and Sri Lanka - the project ran for a period of three and a half years and concluded in 2016.

 For a full description of the scope of this pioneering study, visit the SVI Project website.